Right Arrow

 Cost savings and ROI analysis

 Consider a typical ROI calculation for a 500-worker manufacturing facility.
 Current incident costs might total hundreds of thousands annually based on industry averages.
 PPE system investments typically range from tens of thousands to hundreds of thousands depending on scope.
-Incident reduction through preventive monitoring generates substantial savings, while insurance premium reductions and productivity gains provide additional value.
+Incident reduction through anticipatory monitoring generates substantial savings, while potential insurance premium reductions and productivity gains provide additional value.

 Beyond direct savings, facilities benefit from: